 As educators, we understand the different adult learning methods and have designed the certification study material and testing to work with everyone.
 As education specialists, we realize the massive amount of information required to create a safe place for the pets and the salon team.
 For example, learning canine anatomy and physiology and taking care of the canine in an emergency is a task that cannot be achieved in just an online class or a 3 to 5-hour lecture class unless the individual has previous training experience.
 Why?
 Education experts know the lowest percent a participant retains of the study material is reading words.
 The highest percent retained is when the participant hears, observes, discusses, and participates.

 Credit for the Previous Certification

-UCCS awards credit for previous certifications by industry organizations to help participants complete their online and onsite certification requirements and prevent paying double for the same certification.
+UCCS awards credit for previous certifications by industry organizations to help participants complete their online and onsite certification requirements and prevent paying double or duplicating requirements for the same certification.

 Review Certifications to Confirm Requirements

 To find out how to submit your information for previous certifications and the processing fee, reference the individual certification program.

 After reviewing the requirements for each certification program, documenting past certification, and receiving credit for previous certification achievements, submit via email a copy of the certificate to the Credit for Previous Training and Education To document past competition wins and receive credit, submit via email and include before and after photos to show the level competed and the score received.
 The UCCS Credit for Previous Certification Team will evaluate the documentation and notify participants to award credit.